emojicode/emojicode.github.io/src/reference/references.md

 ```

 You cannot return a reference to value type in a local variable or to a
-temporary object, which clearly contradicts the purporse of references.
+temporary object, which clearly contradicts the purpose of references.

 ## Forwarding References